nonchris/discord-role-selection/README.md

 ```

 ## features
-Dropdown menu generation from json files.
+Dropdown menu generation from a json file.

 #### This is cool!
 I want to use this bot
 Cool! - Configure the variables mentioned above, and you're good to go!
-You just adjust the command names and keys in `cogs/roles.py` and fill those categories with roles, and you're ready to go :D
-But how do I fill those categories? -  Simply use the `/update_roles` command or go into the json and add them manually, like in the example above.
+But how do I fill those pools? -  Simply use the `/update_roles` command or go into the json and add them manually, like in the example above.
+You can also create new pools by simply trying to add a role to a not yet existing pool.
+The pool will be created automatically.
+The bot can run on multiple guilds at the same time.
+The needed data-structure is created automatically.

 Note:
 The bot uses all intents by default, those are required for such simple things like 'display member-count at startup'.